1970 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-The 1970-S proof quarters show even more dramatic swings, with March hitting peak before settling into a summer rally:
+The 1970-S proof quarters show even more dramatic swings in market activity, with March hitting peak before settling into a summer rally:

 Market activity:1970-S Proof Quarter

-While all 1970-S proofs were made with collector care, only those exhibiting sufficient cameo contrast earn this special designation, creating a distinct collecting category within an already premium series.
+While all 1970-S proofs were made with exceptional care, only those exhibiting sufficient cameo contrast earn this special designation from professional grading services, creating a distinct and more coveted collecting tier within an already premium series.

 1970-S CAM Quarter Price/Grade Chart